Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - within thirty (30) days of termination, Licensee must provide Licensor with written certification signed by an authorized officer of Licensee confirming that all copies have been destroyed or disabled,
 - any continued Commercial Use without a valid license will constitute unlicensed use and violation of Licensor's copyright.

-**Copyright Infringement.**
+**Copyright Infringement and Enforcement.**
 Commercial use of the Software without a valid commercial license constitutes copyright infringement under applicable law.
-Licensor reserves all rights and remedies available under copyright law, including but not limited to: injunctive relief, monetary damages, statutory damages, and recovery of attorneys' fees and costs.
+Licensor reserves all rights and remedies available under copyright law, including but not limited to: injunctive relief, monetary damages, statutory damages (up to $150,000 per work infringed under U.S. Copyright Act), and recovery of attorneys' fees and costs.
 Licensee acknowledges that unauthorized commercial use may result in liability for copyright infringement in addition to breach of contract claims.

+**Enforcement Actions.**
+Licensor actively monitors for unauthorized use, including but not limited to: public code audits, GitHub fork analysis, compliance audits, and third-party reports.
+Violations will be pursued through appropriate legal channels.
+For suspected violations, contact: jenn.lewis5789@gmail.com | Subject: `License Compliance Inquiry`.
+Self-reporting within 30 days of discovery may result in reduced penalties (typically limited to retroactive licensing fees plus a compliance fee of up to 25% of retroactive fees, rather than full enforcement actions).

 Termination of this Commercial License does not terminate any rights Licensee may have for free use as defined in `LICENSE`.